U.S. Department of State

-The U.S. Embassy Suriname will ultimately submit one application to the global competition.
+The U.S. Embassy Suriname will review applications and submit the top ranked to the global competition.
 To facilitate that, we are seeking expressions of interest from teams of at least two (2) alumni that support projects addressing one of these themes:

 B. FEDERAL AWARD INFORMATION

 Closing date for statements of interest: January 15, 2024

 Expected size of individual awards: Between $5,000 to $35,000.

 This notice is subject to availability of funding.